thedaviddias/Front-End-Performance-Checklist/README.md

     > Optimized images load faster in your browser and consume less data.

     *How:*
-    > ⁃ Try using CSS3 effects when it's possible (instead of a small image) ⁃ When it's possible, use fonts instead of text encoded in your images ⁃ Use SVG
+    > ⁃ Try using CSS3 effects when it's possible (instead of a small image) <br>
+    ⁃ When it's possible, use fonts instead of text encoded in your images <br>
+    ⁃ Use SVG <br>
     ⁃ Use a tool and specify a level compression under 85.

     * 📖 [Image Optimization | Web Fundamentals | Google Developers](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization)